WebFiori/docs/database.md

 ### Creating Database Class

 After creating tables as classes, developer have to add them to an instance of the class [`Database`](https://webfiori.com/docs/webfiori/database/Database) which represents the actual database instance.
-WebFiori framework have the class The class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) which adds extra functionality like the ability to automatically register multiple tables automatically.
+WebFiori framework have the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) which adds extra functionality like the ability to automatically register multiple tables automatically.
 For this reason,the developer should use the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB).
 Assuming that the name of the database class is  `TestingDatabase`.

 ``` php
 namespace app\database;